Cr4zi/glglz-song-logger/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
-2. Run the cmd or terminal, in the cmd or terminal, do
+2. In the cmd or terminal, do
 ```bash
 python3 logger.py
 ```